VectorHawk22/Basketballclic/README.md

 Hello, dear user!
 This game is still in development, so you may encounter bugs and other errors.
 Enjoy the game!

-Bonjour, cher utilisateur !
+Bonjour, cher utilisateur!
 Ce jeu est encore en développement, vous pourriez donc rencontrer des bugs et autres erreurs.
 Amusez-vous bien !